jeffdapaz/VisualChatGPTStudio/README.md

 - [Release Notes](#18)

 <a id="1"></a>
-## Copilot Functionality (only for Visual Studio 2022) 🤖
+## Copilot Functionality (only for Visual Studio 2022 and 2026) 🤖

 The Copilot functionality enhances your coding experience by providing intelligent code suggestions as you type.

-When you start writing code, simply press the Enter key to receive contextual suggestions that can help you complete your code more efficiently.
+When you start writing code, receive contextual suggestions that can help you complete your code more efficiently.
 Confirm the suggestion pressing the TAB key.

 ![image](https://github.com/user-attachments/assets/fc898671-b480-4c6d-9115-8c6abc5f5820)

 You can disable the Copilot Functionality through the options if you desire.

-> Note: This feature relies on internal Visual Studio editor APIs that can change without notice.
-Due to recent changes in newer Visual Studio 2026 updates, the inline Copilot suggestions are currently available on Visual Studio 2022, but are automatically disabled on Visual Studio 2026 until a compatible implementation is found.

 <a id="2"></a>
 ## Features on code editor 👩‍💻